Cojacfar/FlaskWeb/python-create-deploy-flask.md

     Werkzeug==0.12.2
 ```

+Additionally, we'll be utilizing PIP ourselves afterwards through Kudu.
+For this reason, we'll include another optional file: *.skipPythonDeployment*, note the *.* at the beginning.
+Create this file on the top level, and leave it empty.
+This will tell the Azure Web App to skip the normal Python deployment steps.

 With these files, we will be able to quickly configure the Azure Web App instance once we have pushed our Git Repository to Azure by running a `pip install requirements.txt`.

 ## Flask Development